saikiran-tester/orangehrm-manual-testing/README.md

 The execution results were recorded in the test execution summary.

-Supporting screenshots were captured for selected test cases and stored in the `Test_Evidence` folder.
+Supporting screenshots were captured for selected test cases and stored in the `Test_Evidence/` folder.

 ---